anders94/api-docs/source/includes/_getting-started.md

 Cloudflare’s Ashburn data center will return a “colo” field of “IAD”.
 If you get a different “colo” value, you can look up the location at <a href="https://www.cloudflarestatus.com" target="_blank">https://www.cloudflarestatus.com</a>.

+Note: We will soon be relocating our infrastructure out of the US and into Ireland.
+We suggest that you move your bots as close as possible to the Dublin region to minimize latency. <a href="https://support.poloniex.com/hc/articles/360048766614">Learn more</a> about our upcoming maintenance.